ablarry/golang-codebuild-aws/README.md

-# golang-codebuild-aws
+# golang-deployment-pipeline
-AWS CodeBuild for golang project
+Pipeline AWS for go